 The department has a number of research themes, including:

 - chemistry at the interface with biology and medicine

 - advanced functional materials and interfaces

 The facilities at Oxford for research and teaching are among the best available in the UK, with a wide range of the latest instrumentation and a huge computational resource networked throughout the University and beyond to national computing centres.
 Among the facilities available are the latest in automated X-ray diffractometers, electron microscopes, scanning tunnelling microscopes, mass spectrometers, high-field nuclear magnetic resonance (NMR) spectrometers and specialised instruments for the study of solids.

 Graduate courses are offered in four areas of chemistry: physical and theoretical chemistry, inorganic chemistry, organic chemistry and chemical biology.
 Courses are also offered in the form of several four-year Doctoral Training Programmes, offering a range of specialised training and collaboration opportunities.
-Two of these programmes are hosted by the department, the EPSRC centres in Synthesis in Biology and Medicine, and in Theory and Modelling in Chemical Sciences.
+Two of these programmes are hosted by the department: the Inorganic Chemistry for Future Manufacturing EPSRC Centre for Doctoral Training, and the Synthesis for Biology and Medicine Centre for Doctoral Training.